bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Dexterity (Acrobatics) Master Skill Trick*

-You can expend 1 AET per turn to walk on air as if it was solid ground.
+You can spend your bonus action on turn to walk on air as if it was solid ground.
+If you do not spend your bonus action while suspended,  you fall.

 #### Dragon's Fear